Compare The Best Mortgage Home Loan Rates in Singapore

 What is the best home loan interest rate?

 - The best home loan interest rate is subjective.
 A fixed interest rate package is usually higher since you are paying a premium for stability.
 This is viewed as the best package for someone who is risk-averse but might not be the best for someone who is willing to take a little more risk and enjoy more savings with a floating rate package.
-Compare different packages using MoneySmart’s website and contact our mortgage specialists.
+Compare different home loan rates using MoneySmart’s website and contact our mortgage specialists.
 They will clarify your doubts and refer you to the bank that best suits your needs.

 Should I go to the bank directly or go with MoneySmart?